 Environmental Education and Interpretation

 The park provides programs from May to October.
-Programs include ecological and historical walks and talks, audiovisual presentations, campfires, school environmental educational activities and youth programs.
+Programs include ecological and historical walks and talks, outdoor recreational programs, audiovisual presentations, campfires, school environmental educational activities and youth programs.
 There are nature trails and a bird viewing station.

 Explore the Calendar of Events for a listing of events from today forward.